HomeAirline LoyaltyAer Lingus Aer ClubHow to earn Avios when you fly with United Airlines

 Earn Avios with United Airlines

-The ability for travelers to earn Avios for flights booked through United Airlines is a result of a long-standing relationship that United has with Aer Lingus.
+The ability for flyers to earn Avios for flights booked through United Airlines is a result of a long-standing relationship that United has with Aer Lingus.

-Following a takeover that went through in 2015, Aer Lingus is part of the IAG group of airlines (the group that includes the likes of British Airways and Iberia) and as of 2016, Aer Lingus’ Aer Club program uses the same currency as British Airways and Iberia – Avios.
+Following a takeover that went through in 2015, Aer Lingus is now part of the IAG group of airlines (the group that includes the likes of British Airways and Iberia) and since 2016, the Aer Lingus Aer Club program uses the same currency as British Airways and Iberia – Avios.

 Historically, however, Aer Lingus has always had an eclectic mix of partner airlines that wasn’t really dictated by any of the major alliances and if you take a look at the airline’s list of partners today, you’ll see that the eclectic nature of that list is still very much in evidence.